Checkout source code

 Checkout non-free data

 The EPSG geodetic dataset is recommended for operations related to Coordinate Reference Systems.
 Without the EPSG database, only a small subset of coordinate reference systems can be created from EPSG codes.
-The EPSG database can be installed in various ways, but this section describes an alternative way more suitable to Apache SIS development.
+The EPSG data can be used with one of the existing artifacts.
+But in order to build those optional artifacts from the sources, the following instructions must be executed.
 Before to continue, make sure to agree with EPSG terms of use.
-Then following command can be executed with ApacheSIS as the current directory:
+Then, the following commands can be executed with SIS as the current directory:

 # Executing this command imply agreement with EPSG terms of use.